How Humans Deal With And Survive Extreme Cold

 The cooling effect of moving air is well known, the phrase "wind chill factor" was coined by the American Paul Siple to describe the fact that wind increases the rate of heat loss and has the effect of making it seem as though it's really colder than the thermometer is showing.

 Siple's original experiments were conducted in Antarctica in 1941 by measuring how long it took water to freeze in baked beans tins in different strengths of wind and at different temperatures.

 The use of wind chill is to show the effective temperature at a particular wind speed.
-For instance in calm conditions at -29°C a well clothed person is in little danger, a light wind of 10mph gives the same effect as a temperature of -44°C when exposed flesh can freeze in a minute or so.
-A breeze of 25mph gives an equivalent of -66°C with severe danger to exposed flesh within seconds rather than minutes.
+For instance in calm conditions at -29°C a well clothed person is in little danger, if we add to this temperature, a light wind of 10mph, this will then give the same effect as a still air temperature of -44°C when exposed flesh can freeze in a minute or so.
+Increasing the wind to a breeze of 25mph gives an equivalent of -66°C with severe danger to exposed flesh within seconds rather than minutes.
 This is one of the reasons why Antarctica is such an extreme environment, it is often both very cold and very windy.

 In Antarctica, I was most aware of this when axing through sea-ice to make a hole for a diver (to set fishing nets).
 After five minutes or so of chopping away I had to prise my fingers of one hand individually away from the axe handle using a very clumsy other hand as the cold had slowed the blood flow, the effect made worse by gripping it so tightly, this despite wearing gloves.

 Low temperatures also reduce the efficiency of pain receptors, so putting an ice pack on a burn or sprain helps to reduce swelling and damage, but also helps with the pain.